 Buying a kayak for the first time can be an intimidating experience.
-With so many different models that vary in size, weight, design and features, it’s hard to know where to begin your search.
+With so many different models that vary in size, weight, design and features, it’s hard to know which is the best kayak for beginners.

 Your first kayak purchase doesn’t have to be complicated, though!
-There are a lot of kayaks out there with an easy learning curve and entry-level price perfect for newcomers.
+There are numerous types of kayaks out there with an easy learning curve and entry-level price perfect for newcomers.
 Better yet, “beginner-friendly” kayaks don’t necessarily mean lower quality!
 Your first kayak can serve you well long after you’re no longer considered a beginner.

 As your boating experts, we’ve collected and reviewed some of the models that are best suited for new kayakers.
 We’ve written our own in-depth reviews of each model, as well as a handy guide to choosing between them!

-Keep reading to find the perfect one for your adventures!
+Keep reading to find the perfect type of kayak for your adventures!